 This prime city centre office building, overlooking the Floating Harbour, was comprehensively refurbished with internal reconfiguration and specification upgrade.
 Additional roof level increased the net area to 48,000 sq. ft. of Grade A office space.

 This was a speculative project undertaken at lease expiry, which we took on as a joint venture with Prupim (M&G).
-We managed the design, implementation and planning of the scheme and the building was fully let to Spanish insurer firm (MAPFRE) in 2014.
-The development was one of the first that Prupim had worked with a third party developer.
+We managed the design, implementation and planning of the scheme, which was completed in 2013 and the building was fully let to Spanish insurer firm (MAPFRE) in 2014.
+Working in close partnership with a large fund we delivered a city centre scheme to be retained by the JV partner.
+The entire project, from business plan to idea and delivery was completed to the benefit of both parties.

-In 2005 Cubex, Palmer Capital and a number of other property companies in which it held a shareholding acquired a portfolio of 105 petrol filling stations (PFS) from Chevron Texaco for £70m in joint venture with Somerfield Stores Ltd (now part of the Co-operative Group).
+In 2005 Cubex and Palmer Capital acquired a portfolio of 105 petrol filling stations (PFS) from Chevron Texaco for £70m in joint venture with Somerfield Stores Ltd (now part of the Co-operative Group).
 All were immediately let on 20 year leases to Somerfield but with the option for the tenants to break c.
 20% of the leases to give them operational flexibility.

 A core portfolio of 86 were redeveloped with a convenience stores and newer fuel infrastructure.
-The sites being sold went either to other operators as they did not fit the operational requirements or for alternate use such as residential where a premium value could be obtained.
+The sites being sold went either to other operators as they did not fit the operational requirements or for alternate use where a premium value could be obtained, such as residential.